navarroaxel/navarroaxel.github.io/blog/you-cant-create-a-constant-using-usememo-in-react.md

 ## The useState option

-If a state didn't change, then it's a constant.
+If a state doesn't change, then it's a constant.

 ```javascript
 const [value] = useState(initialValue);